Returning to Work After Retirement? Avoid These Three Common Pitfalls

 IRMAA is an extra charge added to the monthly premiums for Medicare Part B and Part D if your modified adjusted gross income (MAGI) from the two prior years exceeds certain limits.

-For 2025, your MAGI has to exceed $106,000 as a single filer, and $212,000 as a couple.
+For 2025, your MAGI must exceed $106,000 as a single filer, and $212,000 as a couple.
 The extra expense for 2025 can range from $888 to $5,326.80 per year for Medicare Part B, and $164.40 to $1029.60 for Medicare Part D, depending on how much your income exceeds the threshold.

-Consider this scenario to put it into perspective.
-Let’s say you are 65, retired, on Medicare, and take a job in late 2025, making $30,000.
+Consider this scenario to put it into perspective: Let’s say you are 65, retired, on Medicare, and take a job in late 2025, making $30,000.
 That pushes your and your spouse’s 2026 combined MAGI to $240,000 from $210,000.

-As a result, for all of 2028, you and your spouse will have to pay higher Medicare premiums for both Part B and Part D. The income may outweigh the increase in premiums, but you won’t know until you do the math.
+As a result, for all of 2028, you and your spouse will have to pay higher Medicare premiums for both Part B and Part D. The income might outweigh the increase in premiums, but you won’t know until you do the math.

 3. Tax bracket creep

-If you make between $25,000 and $34,000 as an individual or $32,000 to $44,000 married filing jointly, up to 50% of your SS benefits may be taxed.
-Over $34,000 for individuals and $44,000 for married couples filing jointly and up to 85% of your SS benefits may be taxed.
+If you make from $25,000 to $34,000 as an individual or $32,000 to $44,000 married filing jointly, up to 50% of your SS benefits could be taxed: More than $34,000 for individuals and $44,000 for married couples filing jointly and up to 85% of your SS benefits could be taxed.

-Plus, the higher income tax bracket you are in, the more you’ll owe Uncle Sam come tax time.
 “If you need the money, chances are you are not as concerned about these pitfalls,” says Ward.
 “If you don’t need the money and like the work and the income is a bonus, these are things you might want to be aware of.”

 Find the right balance

 If it's a $7.25 an hour job at a pet store that will bring you joy, Niang says go for it.
-But if it's a $100,000 a year consulting gig, you may want to speak with a financial adviser to understand how it will impact Social Security, Medicare, and taxes before you leap.
-After all, there may be other opportunities to volunteer or ways to solve the boredom problem without monetary gain.
+But if it's a $100,000-a-year consulting gig, you might want to speak with a financial adviser to understand how it will impact Social Security, Medicare, and taxes before you leap.

 “Run the numbers before you accept the job,” says Niang.
 “Make sure you weigh the upside and the downside.”